w3c/webidl2.js/README.md

 * `idlType`: Can be different things depending on context.
 In most cases, this will just be a string with the type name.
 But the reason this field isn't called "typeName" is because it can take more complex values.
 If the type is a union, then this contains an array of the types it unites.
-If it is a sequence or a parametrized type, it contains an IDL type description for the type in the sequence, the eventual value of a promise type, etc.
+If it is a generic type, it contains the IDL type description for the type in the sequence, the eventual value of the promise, etc.

 #### Interactions between `nullable` and `array`